Männlichen is famous for the Lauberhorn race that takes place here every year in January.

 - Summer Gemel (summer tobogganing) is released via hiking trail 61.

 Two mountain railroads provide access to Männlichen: in the east from Grindelwald and in the west from Wengen.
 Männlichen is particularly suitable for families.
-In summer, there are themed trails and an alpine dairymen's playground near the Berghaus.
+In summer, there are themed trails and a mountain dairymen's playground near the Berghaus.
 In winter, the little ones learn to ski in children's ski schools.

 Sights at Männlichen